HallettLab/lab-website/content/study system/cross-site.md

 Currently the lab is most active in the [LTER Synchrony]( https://www.nceas.ucsb.edu/featured/hallett) working group.

-We also work with an NCEAS team that is trying to make it easier for other people to do these types of syntheses.
+We also work with a National Center for Ecological Analysis and Synthesis (NCEAS) team that is trying to make it easier for other people to do these types of syntheses.
 We developed and maintain a user-friendly R package, `codyn` to characterize community change over time.
 It is published on [CRAN](https://cran.r-project.org/web/packages/codyn/index.html), the latest version and issue tracker are on [GitHub](https://github.com/NCEAS/codyn).